When Other Surgeons Say Nothing Can Be Done

 The iris can be damaged during complicated surgery, from trauma, or from certain medical devices.
 A damaged iris causes severe light sensitivity, glare, and cosmetic concerns.
 I perform iris reconstruction to restore both function and appearance, reducing symptoms that can be genuinely debilitating.

-Multifocal and extended depth lenses can deliver incredible results, but they’re not right for every eye.
-When a premium lens causes persistent glare, halos, or blurred vision that doesn’t improve, the conversation shifts to whether the lens should be exchanged or a different approach taken.
-I help patients navigate that decision honestly, without pressure to just “give it more time.”
+Multifocal and extended depth of focus lenses can deliver incredible results, but they’re not right for every eye.
+Persistent dysphotopsia (unwanted visual phenomena like halos, starbursts, or waxy vision) can result from residual refractive error, posterior capsule opacification, dry eye, corneal irregularity, or simply a mismatch between the lens optics and the patient’s visual system.
+When symptoms persist beyond the expected neuroadaptation period, the conversation shifts to whether the lens should be exchanged for a monofocal or EDOF alternative.
+I help patients navigate that decision honestly, based on objective testing and careful examination, without pressure to just “give it more time.”

 Some patients are left without a lens implant after a complicated surgery, or their original implant needs to come out.
 Secondary implantation using the Yamane technique lets me place a new lens in eyes that no longer have the natural capsule to hold one.
 It’s a specialized procedure, and it changes lives for patients who’ve been wearing thick glasses or contact lenses since their complication.